-The decision was made to go on the 12th June, we made our way around to the area the River Warbler had been seen and we could hear it 'Reeling' before we even reached the area, the River Warbler showed really well , here are a selection of photos.
+The decision was made to go on the 12th June, i made our way around to the area the River Warbler had been seen and i could hear it 'Reeling' before i even reached the area, the River Warbler showed really well , here are a selection of photos.

 7th June : Blyth Estuary Northumberland

 Red necked Stint with Ringed Plovers.

 A long trip up to the Blyth Estuary on the 7th June with RR was very successful with great scope views of the summer plumage adult Red necked Stint.